 The University of Missouri has a handful of scholarships that are automatic, based on class rank and SAT/ACT score.
 There are scholarships for both in-state and out-of-state students.
 You can learn more about University of Missouri's scholarships here.

 |Scholarship||Residency Requirement||Minimum SAT or ACT Score||Amount Awarded per Year|

-UNLV has the Rebel Challenge scholarship for non-resident students.
-The award amounts are based on GPA and SAT/ACT score, but are first-come first-serve, which means the earlier you can apply, the better.
+In past years, it's worth noting, UNLV has provided the Rebel Challenge scholarship for non-resident students.
+The award amounts were based on GPA and SAT/ACT score, but were first-come first-serve.

 |Scholarship||Minimum SAT or ACT Score||Minimum GPA||Amount Awarded per Year|